1866 Thomas Rhys Vickroy Society Dinner Remarks

 I will need your help and I will ask for your help and financial support in the coming months and years.
 These are only the goals and priorities for the current year.
 And as you can see, I am beginning to think about the future as I hear from more of you and identify those ideas that will make a real difference.

-In the meantime, I am following the counsel my 103 year old father gave me.
-I asked him what he advice he had for me as I started my new role as president of LVC.
+In the meantime, I am following the counsel my 103-year-old father gave me.
+I asked him what advice he had for me as I started my new role as president of LVC.
 He thought for a moment, a long moment, and said, “Listen carefully.”
 I am listening carefully.